collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Shared Repository Model: User Account Versus Organization

-A user account repo can be a "Shared Repository".
+A user account repo can be a shared repository.
 A user account owner can invite other users to collaborate on a repo that he or she owns.
-But there are a few advantages to using a organizational repo as a "Shared Repository" instead of an user account repo.
+But there are a few advantages to using a organizational repo as a shared repository instead of an user account repo.

 * Organizational account owners can create teams and permissions across multiple repos
-* Otherwise, the repo "Shared Repository" settings are almost exactly the same
+* Otherwise, the repo shared repository" settings are almost exactly the same

 </td></tr>
 -->